cecid/hermes-docs/docs/source/web_service_communication.rst

    ":ref:`as2-2-0-get-partnership-ws`", "GET:/corvus/api/partnership/as2", "NIL"

 .. note::
-   * To make an REST API request, the simplest way is to use ``curl`` as a command line REST client, or Postman as a GUI based client is a useful tool too.
+   * To make an REST API request, the simplest way is to use ``curl`` as a command line REST client, or Postman as a GUI based client.
    * To enhance the security of Hermes REST API, HTTP Basic Authenication is enabled for the Rest API.
 Please place the base64 encoded username:password in the HTTP Header as below :
-     :samp:`HTTP Header:Authorization` = :samp:`basic base64encode[username:pwd]` where the username and pwd are defined in :file:`tomcat-users.xml`
+     :samp:`HTTP Header:Authorization` = :samp:`basic base64encode[username:pwd]` where the username and pwd are defined in :file:`tomcat-users.xml` mentioned in :ref:`Tomcat installation <tomcat-user-xml>`.

 .. _ebms-2-0-web-service: